-You are encouraged to seek opportunities to participate in a study abroad program for at least one semester.
+We encourage you to seek opportunities to participate in a study abroad program for at least one semester.
 Participating in study abroad is one of the best ways to learn the language and culture you’re studying.
-Language gain during study abroad could be very significant and may allow you to skip ahead in the language program or land a job after graduation that wasn't possible without the language proficiency.
+It can be transformative to your personal growth.
+Language gain during study abroad could be significant and may allow you to skip ahead in the language program or land a job after graduation that wouldn't be possible without the language proficiency.
 Some non-language requirements can also be fulfilled during study abroad.
 Contact your advisor and/or Study Abroad Office.

 What's best for me?

 The great variety of study abroad experiences allow each student to find a program to fit his or her study program.
 The best person to talk to about Study Abroad in Asia is our Director of Undergraduate Studies, who will be able to help you identify the best fit for you.
 General information about the three types of programs (Panther Programs, Exchanges, and Pitt-Recognized) can be found on the Study Abroad Office website to get you started!

 The Year-in-Japan at Konan University is a EALL's flagship semester- or year-long program in Kobe, Japan.
 You will undertake intensive language study and take 6 hours of Japan studies courses.
 Many students take advantage of the homestay program.
 JASSO scholarships are also available for qualified students.
 For more information, contact Stephen Luft.

 Two Weeks in Kansai, perfect for SEALS Japan students

 2019 will mark the second year that this program will be offered.
 Students will have the opportunity to try out what they have learned in language study, immerse themselves in the culture, and be inspired to study Japanese at a higher level at Pitt.
 The study tour is open to anyone who has not studied three years of Japanese, and, of course, SEALS Japan students are strongly encouraged to apply.
 Two credits.